joel22b/blockregion/README.md

 # Release Notes

+## v0.2.0

+- Moved texture tile coordinates to come from new texture system and configured from JSON

 ## v0.1.0 Shader and Texture Revamp

 Updated old shader and texture code to abstract dependencies and be more modular using the CRTP.